-It is recommended for many conditions such as Depression, Anxiety, OCD, Eating Disorders, psychosis, Insomnia, chronic pain, IBS, Social Phobia, ME, panic and much more.
-One of the benefits is it teaches strategies that can be learn and self directed putting you in control.
+It is recommended for many conditions, such as Depression, Anxiety, OCD, Eating Disorders, Psychosis, Insomnia, chronic pain, IBS, Social Phobia, ME, panic and much more.
+One of the benefits is, it teaches strategies that can be learnt and self directed, putting you in control.
 There are lots of apps and other options online to reinforce learning and fit round a hectic life.
 It provides an extra option to relying on medication alone.
 It helps you learn to relax and change your perception of yourself.
-It has some problems in that it does not really address underlying reasons for difficulties.
+It has some problems, in that it does not really address underlying reasons for difficulties.
 You have to be open to change yourself.

-One online CBT course is called Beating the Blues this is recommended for depression and anxiety and does meet NHS NICE guidelines http://www.beatingtheblues.co.uk/
+One online CBT course is called Beating the Blues.
+This is recommended for depression and anxiety and does meet NHS NICE guidelines. http://www.beatingtheblues.co.uk/

-Another option is IESO Health that offers online CBT therapy with a fully qualified and trained expert therapist recommended by the NHS and freely available in lots of areas and free to use CBT therapy https://www.iesohealth.com/en-gb?fbclid=IwAR2qRJk0R3IvE_nTCsHbqbHJgles-DYqBQSuVGt-gGC9R5SupU090H0TiVc
+Another option is IESO Health, that offers online CBT therapy with a fully qualified and trained expert therapist, recommended by the NHS and freely available in lots of areas and free to use CBT therapy. https://www.iesohealth.com/en-gb?fbclid=IwAR2qRJk0R3IvE_nTCsHbqbHJgles-DYqBQSuVGt-gGC9R5SupU090H0TiVc

-Mindfulness NHS Mood Zone https://www.nhs.uk/conditions/stress-anxiety-depression/mindfulness/
+Mindfulness NHS Mood Zone. https://www.nhs.uk/conditions/stress-anxiety-depression/mindfulness/

-NHS Breathing exercises for stress https://www.nhs.uk/conditions/stress-anxiety-depression/ways-relieve-stress/
+NHS Breathing Exercises for Stress. https://www.nhs.uk/conditions/stress-anxiety-depression/ways-relieve-stress/

 About Mindfulness by Dumfries and Galloway's